VidyaSource/website/src/_content/blog/what-if-marvel-built-a-minimum-viable-product.md

 ## The Key Lesson

 One way or another, we are all in the business of product development, but we always assume we have accurately gauged customer sentiment and they will buy what we are selling.
-Don't be afraid to test your assumptions.
+Don't be afraid to test that assumption before you go all in.
+Build a Minimum Viable Product--something more lightweight and less expensive that will nonetheless provide your early adopters something to evaluate.
+The validated learning you get from their feedback will either help you pivot to something more aligned with what people want or empower you to persevere with your original idea with the full confidence it will sell.